rsdoiel/antenna/archives/2025/journalism_2025.01.md

 ---

-## New student Convocation canceled due to fires
+## Convocation canceled due to fires, classes to begin as planned

 date: 2025-01-08, from: The Daily Trojan (USC Student Newspaper)

 <p>University Park Campus remains “largely unimpacted and open.”</p>
-<p>The post <a href="https://dailytrojan.com/2025/01/08/new-student-convocation-canceled-due-to-fires/">New student Convocation canceled due to fires</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2025/01/08/new-student-convocation-canceled-due-to-fires/">Convocation canceled due to fires, classes to begin as planned</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <br>